-In a recent business writing class, a careful editor questioned me about capitalizing up in Writing Tune-Up for Peak Performance.
-In a hyphenated compound word, shouldn’t a little word like up be lower case?
+Recently, a question from one of our readers regarding our Business Writing Tune-Up class came up: in a hyphenated compound word, shouldn’t a little word like up be lower case?

-If you had not already recognized the value of a company or team style sheet, these varying rules make a strong case for creating one.
+If you had not already recognized the value of a style sheet, these examples make a strong case for creating one.
 No more stressing over which hyphenated words should be capitalized in a title!
 Just stress once, decide, and record your decision.